D4LI3N/SHAS/README.md

 - Cloud data backups and analytics for temperature, luminosity, and intruder detection, facilitated by the ThingSpeak analytics platform.
 - Real-time control, responses, and access to historical data.
 - Five operational modes:
-                    -AC Mode: Controls the operation of the air conditioning system.
+    - AC Mode: Controls the operation of the air conditioning system.

-                    -Light Auto Mode: Automatically adjusts the lighting based on ambient conditions or programmed settings.
+    - Light Auto Mode: Automatically adjusts the lighting based on ambient conditions or programmed settings.

-                    -Home Secure Mode: Enhances home security by activating various monitoring and alert systems.
+    - Home Secure Mode: Enhances home security by activating various monitoring and alert systems.

-                    -Emergency Mode: Activates predefined emergency protocols to ensure safety and provide immediate assistance in critical situations.
+    - Emergency Mode: Activates predefined emergency protocols to ensure safety and provide immediate assistance in critical situations.

 - Features a simple and intuitive command syntax using "SET/GET" commands.